 We talk about how using this unexpected sentence structure with an opening adjective leads to more fluency and more interesting writing.

 Remember that teaching parts of speech and teaching grammar, in general, is far more useful if it is directly related to improving students’ writing.
-I have an entire full-year curriculum where the heart of grammar instruction is leading students to become better writers.
-You can check it out by clicking the picture below.
+I have full year grammar programs which you can gain access to instantly when you join the English Teacher Vault!

 This award-winning film can be used for multiple purposes in your instruction.
 You could use it to discuss internal versus external conflict, theme, or analysis.